13. Routing Information Base (RIB) Library

 The Routing Information Base (RIB) library provides a data store for routing information.
 This library is intended for use in control or management plane applications.
-There are more suitable libraries for use in data plane applications such as LPM Library or FIB Library.
+There are more suitable libraries for use in data plane applications such as Longest Prefix Match (LPM) Library or Forwarding Information Base (FIB) Library.

 RIB implements a key-value store for routing information.